 The publishing decision is made by the editorial board.
 The editors review all article submissions and send feedback to the authors, if necessary.
 The editors may ask for changes to be made in the manuscript before publication.
 In addition the editors hold the right to make minor corrections to the language.

 Please submit your manuscript (Word document, .doc or .docxt) to the editorial board via email: firstname.lastname@example.org.

-The publishing process takes approximately one week.
+The publishing process takes approximately two weeks.